PacificUnific/Types_of_Python_API/README.md

 been written early.
 After it, necessary is a execution of '**run_scraper.py**'.
 This script has run parameter ('*--dry_run*' by default), which can accept **True** or **False**.
-In first case program shows a table in console, else updates, in other words, deletes old notes in database and adds new, has just been scrapped, to it.
+In first case program shows a table in console, else updates notes in database, in other words, deletes old in database and adds new, has just been scrapped, to it.
+If 'collected_data' is empty, '--dry_run False' just creates notes in it.

 In common way, you just launch '**run_api**' and use this API.